 - Make sure your child has plenty to drink each day.

 - Make sure your child is clean after going to the toilet, and teach them how to do this when they are old enough to go to the toilet alone.

 - Make sure your child can go to the toilet promptly when they need to; encourage them to do so.
 You may need to make a nursery/school teacher aware that your child has had a urine infection.

 Also, consult a doctor promptly if you suspect your child has another urine infection.
 If this is confirmed, remind your doctor that your child has had a previous urine infection.
 Further tests may be advised.

 Further reading and references

-Urinary tract infection in under 16s: diagnosis and management; NICE Clinical guideline (Aug 2007, updated October 2018)
+Urinary tract infection in under 16s: diagnosis and management; NICE guideline (July 2022)